 Mark Twain once said: “If it’s your job to eat a frog, it’s best to do it first thing in the morning.
 And if it’s your job to eat two frogs, it’s best to eat the biggest one first.”
 What did he mean by that?
 The frog is that thing on your to do list that you have absolutely zero motivation to do and that you’re most likely to procrastinate.
 Eating the frog gets the worst part of your day out of the way and lets you get to the fun stuff.
 So write that business plan and get to the fun parts!

 Pay attention to competition.
 You are not the only landscaper or construction company in town.
 Do research on your competition.
-Do your competitors advertise?
-Do they have difficulty obtaining new business?
+Find out if they advertise?
+Are they having difficulty obtaining new business?
 Are they offering services for much less than you?
 How do you find answers to these questions?

 You can call your competitors and ask them what they charge for a 500 square foot landscaping overhaul.
 You can visit their physical location and see how busy they are.
 But most advertising now is done online.
 You can use a tool like Adbeat to see all of the ads for a competitor and even find competitors you didn’t know existed.
 Moat is a free ad search tool that allows you to search your competitors by name and see what ads they have posted.
 Moat even provides a list of where the ads have been placed so you can target your own advertising.